brandongregory/dndhelp/src/5e-build-guides/utility-cantrips-ranked.md

 Shape Water is available to Druids, Sorcerers, and Wizards.
 Water is abundant, and being able to manipulate it is useful.

 People often talk about using Shape Water to open locks by pouring water into a lock and then freezing it.
 Water expands when it freezes, so it will break the inside of a lock.
 (I saw this on an episode of Macgyver.)
 Beware that it’s up to the DM whether this will work or not—and if it doesn’t work, you might be stuck with a broken lock that now can’t be picked.
-A great way to use this with locks is actually freezing water over and inside the lock so that other people can’t open it with a key or lockpicks, slowing them down considerably.
+A great way to use this with locks is freezing water over and inside the lock so that other people can’t open it with a key or lockpicks, slowing them down considerably.

 This cantrip allows you to freeze water in a 5-foot cube, which can be extremely potent.
 Freeze a 5-foot cube of water, then drop it on someone.
 Fill a small area with water, then when someone runs through it, freeze the water, trapping their feet.
 You might even be able to freeze water into a sharp point, allowing for a single-use dagger.